Updated for 2019!

 Hookup Requirements: 40 amp/240V hookup (standard electric oven hookup).
 Will fit in any 30-inch range cutout without modifications.
 Power cord sold separately.
 Optional trim panel available for exposed-side installation.

-This Bosch induction range has so many great features, it's hard to name them all.
+This Bosch induction range has a ton of great features.
 Here are some of the best ones:

-- Stainless and black glass with red display
+- Stainless and black glass with red LED display

 - Oversized oven window